 This traditional terraced cottage has glorious sea views and is located right on the South West Coast Path.
 In fact, your adventure begins as soon as you arrive with a very short walk across the shingle beach and up some granite steps to Bank Cottage.
 Located in the small fishing village of Porthallow and just a stone's throw from the sea, what more could you ask for a seaside holiday.

 The open plan living space makes the most of the outlook, the elevated view from the first floor really has the 'wow' factor and many hours can be enjoyed watching the ever-changing scenery.
 Even the kitchen has a view, which is bound to be a distraction while cooking.
 The private roof terrace is just a few steps up and enjoys the sunshine most of the day, you can watch sailing boats pass you by and enjoy summer meals in the balmy sunshine.

 The bedrooms offer flexible accommodation and privacy from one another, on the ground floor there's a lovely single and double bedroom at the front of the property where you can listen to the gentle sea as it lulls you to sleep.
-The master bedroom is on the second floor with a king-size bed, tucked away from winter storms.
+The main bedroom is on the second floor with a king-size bed, tucked away from winter storms.

 If you enjoy walking this is the perfect place for you with the South West Coast Path right outside your front door, this stunning part of The Lizard has a beautiful coastline with much to discover.
 There is a local beach on your doorstep and there are many more including Coverack which is a short 15 minute drive away.
 You are able to park in Porthallow Village Hall car park which is at the bottom of the steps that lead up to the cottage (please be mindful not to block access).
+Subject to any events happening at the village hall, you may be able to pull up close to the property to unload your luggage.
 However, with many fabulous walks on your doorstep you might not need to use the car at all.